Subhash Gupte

 Gupte flighted and spun the ball sharply, and possessed two different googlies.
-The West Indians who toured India in 1958/9 reckoned that Gupte could turn the ball on glass.
+The West Indians who toured India in 1958/9 reckoned, that Gupte could turn the ball on glass.
 His only drawback perhaps was that he tended to lose confidence when the batsmen attacked his bowling.
 In the domestic arena, Gupte played for Bengal, Bombay and Rajasthan in India and for Rishton, Heywood and Lancaster in the UK.
+He received the C. K. Nayudu Lifetime Achievement Award in 2000, the highest honour bestowed by BCCI on a former player.

 Career

 Gupte made his debut in 1951–52 and from the next season onward took over from Vinoo Mankad as India's leading spinner.
 He was nicknamed after the West Indian leg spinner Wilfred Ferguson.
 Gupte took 27 wickets in West Indies in 1952–53.
 At Kanpur in 1958–59, he took nine West Indian wickets in an innings for 102 runs, and had Lance Gibbs – the only batsman he missed – dropped by wicket keeper Naren Tamhane.
 In December 1954, while playing for Bombay against Pakistan Combined Services and Bahawalpur XI, he picked all ten wickets in an innings, returning figures of 10/78.
 In the process, he became the first Indian to take a ten-wicket haul in first-class cricket.

 He had a successful tour of Pakistan in 1954–55 claiming 21 wickets in the five-Test series.
 Gupte became the second bowler after Vinoo Mankad to claim 100 Test wickets for India when he dismissed Rohan Kanhai in the Second Test of West Indies' 1958–59 tour of India.
 He picked 34 wickets in four Tests, as many as the combined total of all other bowlers, during New Zealand's 1955–56 India tour.
-He played his final Test series in Pakistan's 1960–61 tour of India when he appeared in first three Tests and claimed eight wickets.
+He played his final Test series in Pakistan's 1960–61 tour of India when he appeared in the first three Tests and claimed eight wickets.

 In August 1955, Gupte picked up his second ten-wicket haul in an innings (10/101), playing for Rishton in the final of the Lancashire League Worsley Cup against Todmorden.
-In June 1956, while playing against Accrington in the Lancashire League, he claimed two hat-tricks in one innings returning figures of 8/19 in 7.3 overs.
+In June 1956, while playing against Accrington in the Lancashire League, he claimed two hat-tricks in one inning's returning figures of 8/19 in 7.3 overs.